Mbanenye/MbaNenye/README.md

 - 👋 Hi, I’m @MbaNenye
 - 👀 I’m interested in Front End Engineering and Technical Writing
 - 🌱 I’m currently learning Reactjs and Vuejs
-- 💞️ I’m looking to collaborate on internships and projects
+- 💞️ I’m looking to collaborate on building cool projects and writing articles/documentaions.
 - 📫 How to reach me email:mbachinenye75@gmail.com
 Twitter: @Enyesco